-- d.
-The District may conduct an IEP meeting without a Parent in attendance if the District is unable to convince Parents that they should attend. - e.
-If neither Parent is present at an IEP meeting, the District will maintain a record of its attempts to arrange a mutually agreed on time and place. - f.
-The Parent(s) and District may agree to use alternative means of meeting participation, such as video conferences and conference telephone calls. - g.
-The District will take whatever action is necessary and reasonable to facilitate Parent(s)' understanding of and participation in the IEP meeting, including arranging and paying for the expense of a qualified interpreter for Parent(s) who are deaf or whose native language is other than English.
-The qualified interpreter shall meet the criteria established by ISBE. - 5.
+- including telephonic interpreters, that are commercially recognized as providing competent interpretation services.
+86 - (2) For the less common languages, the District will make all reasonable efforts to provide an interpreter that meets criteria established by ISBE (see Section 14, below).
+The District may use outside vendors, including telephonic interpreters, that are commercially recognized as providing competent interpretation services.
+87 - General Considerations.
 In developing a child's IEP, the IEP Team shall consider the strengths of the child, the concerns of the Parent(s) regarding the child's education, the results of the most recent evaluations, and the academic, developmental, and functional needs of the child.
-The IEP Team also shall consider the following factors: - The use of positive behavioral interventions and supports, and other strategies, to address that behavior for a child whose behavior impedes the child's learning or that of others; - The language needs of a child with limited English proficiency as those needs relate to the child's IEP; - c.
-Instruction in Braille and the use of Braille, unless the IEP Team determines that, after an evaluation of the child's reading and writing skills, needs and appropriate reading and writing media, it is not needed, for children who are blind or visually impaired;
+88 - Consideration of Special Factors.
+The IEP Team also shall consider the following factors: 89 - The use of positive behavioral interventions and supports, and other strategies, to address that behavior for a child whose behavior impedes the child's learning or that of others; - b.
+The language needs of a child with Limited English Proficiency as those needs relate to the child's IEP; - c.
+Instruction in Braille and the use of Braille, unless the IEP Team determines that, after an evaluation of the child's reading and writing skills, needs and appropriate reading and writing media, it is not needed, for children who are blind or visually impaired; - d.
+Communication needs; - e.
+For a child who is deaf or hard of hearing, the child's language and communication needs, opportunities for direct communication with peers and professionals in the child's language and communication mode, academic level and full range of needs, including opportunities for direct instruction in the child's language and communication mode; and - f.
+Whether the child needs assistive technology devices and services;